Favourite Sydney Boat Dive Sites

 Diamond’s Wall

-Diamond’s wall Boat Dive is an amazing dive site and can be dived two different way, first scuba divers are dropped off at the northern end of the wall either using an anchor line or when conditions allow divers just do their giant stride and meet up at the stern of the dive boat before descending straight down the wall on a one-way drift dive following a 100m long cliff wall to a depth of up to 24m.
+Diamond’s wall is an amazing dive site and can be dived in two directions.
+Scuba divers are dropped off either at the northern end or southern end of the wall to do a one-way drift dive following a 100m long cliff wall to a depth of up to 24m.
 The depth can be managed to cater to the diver’s skill level.
-The undersea flora and fauna are worth the visit, this underwater sea wall attracts schooling Kingfish with growing numbers in recent years a real pleasure to see.
-There are also several large swim throughs with resident Giant Cuttlefish, Banded Shrimp, Crayfish and Slipper Crays, your dive guide will guide the group until the predetermined dive time or until minimum gas is reached, a SMB will be deployed and a safety stop completed before surfacing and signalling the dive boat for pickup.
+The undersea flora and fauna are worth the visit, this underwater sea wall attracts schooling Kingfish with growing numbers in recent years.
+There are also several large swim throughs with resident Giant Cuttlefish, Banded Shrimp, Crayfish and Slipper Crays, Grey Nurse Sharks and Wobbegong Sharks.
+Our dive guide will guide the group until the predetermined dive time or until minimum gas is reached, then an SMB will be deployed and a safety stop completed before surfacing and signalling the dive boat for pickup.

 Quick Facts about our Diamond’s Wall Boat Dive